Tito Rabat: 2019

 Rabat returned in 2019 with Avintia, ultimately outscoring new teammate Karel Abraham and finishing 20th in the riders' championship.
 During the season, it was announced Rabat had signed with the team for a further two seasons, through the end of 2021.

 2020

 With the rebranded Esponsorama Racing for 2020, Rabat time partnered Johann Zarco.
 He had a difficult year, only managing four points finishes and suffering four retirements in the COVID-19 shortened season.
 He finished the season with 10 points in 22nd place of the rider's championship.
 At the end of the season, it was announced that Esponsorama had elected to buy out Rabat's contract early.

 Pramac Racing (2021)

 In 2021, Rabat returned to the MotoGP grid as a replacement rider for the injured Jorge Martín.

 MotoE World Cup

 Prettl Pramac MotoE (2023)

-In 2023, Tito Rabat joins Pramac Racing in MotoE.
+In 2023, Rabat joined Pramac Racing in MotoE.

 Superbike World Championship

 Barni Racing Team (2021)

 In March 2021, it was announced that Rabat would ride a Ducati Panigale V4 R with the Barni Racing Team in World Superbike.
 He parted from Barni before the season end, with the team "citing results".